gurgutan/imam-chat/README.md

 # imam-chat

-API for chatbot using LangChain local or open source components
+API for chatbot using LangChain local or open source components.

 ## Installation
 Install poetry if you haven't yet